Skip to main content

 Restasis (cyclosporine) is a prescription-only eye drop that’s FDA-approved to treat chronic dry eye.
 It can be especially helpful if your dry eye is being caused by inflammation (swelling) that interferes with your tear ducts.
 This eye drop is one of several treatment options available for the condition.

-If you’ve never tried Restasis before, you may have questions about the medication.
+If you’ve never tried Restasis before, it’s common to have questions about the medication.
 For instance, you may want to know how long it takes for Restasis to work.
-Always follow any guidance from your healthcare provider.
+Always follow any guidance from your prescriber.
 They may have recommendations that are specific to your unique situation.
 But below are some common questions and tips to help you get the most out of your medication.

 1. How long does it take for Restasis to work?